THE CONFERENCE HAS BEEN POSTPONED

 IILAT, in association with the Grotius Centre and supported by the British Embassy in The Hague, is pleased to announce a conference entitled “Artillery Targeting in the Context of International Crimes”.

-On 14 October 2023, General Sir J.F.
+General Sir J.F.
 (Jack) Deverell KCB OBE DL FRSA and renowned experts will explore the legal and practical aspects of investigating and prosecuting artillery shelling attacks as international crimes.

 Prompted by the evolving nature of armed conflict, advancements in weaponry, and recent events, this conference will provide a platform for legal professionals, investigators, military personnel, diplomats, and scholars to engage in detailed discussions on the application of International Humanitarian Law (IHL) and the complexities and challenges associated with artillery shelling.